viajexplorer/viajexplorer.github.io/_posts/2024-05-10-Guía-de-Viaje-Cultural-Sumérgete-en-la-Historia-de-Atenas.md

 City Circus Athens: Un albergue boutique en el centro de Atenas con habitaciones modernas y acogedoras.

 Atenas es una ciudad llena de historia y cultura que te transportará a la antigua Grecia.
 Esperamos que esta guía de viaje cultural te inspire a sumergirte en su rica herencia y a explorar todos los tesoros que ofrece.

+- I want to start coding again!
+I used to code a long time ago, starting when I was 8 years old in a Tandy Color Computer hooked up to my parent's TV.
+- Machine Learning is a vast, wide subject, I want to learn the generals, but also to select a few areas to focus on.
+- Setting up a blog to document my journey and share it:
+- Establish a learning and blogging routine.
+If I don't do this, I am sure this endeavour will die off soon.